ADI-Academy/Exercises/jinja/README.md

 4. Use the `{% for x in X %}` syntax to print out everyones name in an html list.

+5. Make sure that you end your jinja for statements with the `{% endfor %}` statement!

 ### Control Flow
 1. Create a [python dictionary](https://docs.python.org/2/library/stdtypes.html#dict) with the keys as the names of your group members and the values as their heights in inches. **Example:**